Delighted to guide you

 This is a fresh fish tavern.
 There are two days to prepare the catch of the day: fried or grilled with garlic and parsley.
 You can eat well for little money, and you will enjoy an unparalleled fish festival.

 This is one of the best seafood restaurants in Barcelona.
 The owners of the restaurant believe that this type of cuisine is not only about seafood, paella and fish stew, but it is a creative and respectful art of treating the products of the sea.

 Passeig Joan Borbó, 59, 08003 Barcelona.

-Founded in 1836, the 7 Portes restaurant is more than a classic in the city of Barcelona.
+Founded in 1836, the 7 Portes restaurant is a classic spot in the city of Barcelona.
 Its walls exude a long history and all the charm of the era, and its cuisine features traditional Catalan dishes, with rice specialities as the main attraction.
 Evenings are enlivened by a pianist and live music.

 Passeig d’Isabel II, 14 (Barcelona).
 In front of Pla de Palau.